jboss-developer/jboss-eap-quickstarts/spring-kitchensink-matrixvariables/README.md

 -----------

 This is your project!
-It is a sample, deployable Maven 3 project to help you get your foot in the door developing with Java EE 6 and Spring on Red Hat JBoss Enterprise Application Platform 6.1 or later.
+It is a sample, deployable Maven 3 project to help you get your foot in the door developing with Java EE 6 and Spring in Red Hat JBoss Enterprise Application Platform 6.1 or later.

 This project is setup to allow you to create a compliant Java EE 6 application using JSP, JPA 2.0 and Spring 4.x.
 It includes a persistence unit and some sample persistence and transaction code to introduce you to database access in enterprise Java: